 Conveying uncertainty of either type had no overall main effect on outcomes.
 Instead, those who reported perceiving greater uncertainty had lower attitudes, trust, and willingness to join, while those with more tolerance for uncertainty, support for science, and scientific understanding responded favorably to the scientific uncertainty disclosure.

-The article is forthcoming in Annals of Behavioral Medicine.
-In the meantime, I’ve shared a preprint.
+The article was recently published in Annals of Behavioral Medicine.
+I’ve posted a preprint here.